If you're having, or thinking about having, sex it's important that you're clued up and stay safe.

 Myth: Once a guy has an erection, he has to ejaculate or he'll get 'blue balls'

-Fact: Trust us, neither your testicles or any other part of you will turn blue if you don't ejaculate
+Fact: Not true, neither your testicles or any other part of you will turn blue if you don't ejaculate